USEPA/CompTox-ExpoCast-httk/README.md

 # R Package "httk"

-This R package provides data and models for the prediction of toxicokinetics (chemical absorption, distribution, metabolism, and excretion by the body).
+This R package provides data and models for the prediction of toxicokinetics (chemical absorption, distribution, metabolism, and elimination by the body).
 The models are designed to be parameterized with chemical-specific in vitro (animal free) measurements.
 The predictions can be used for traditional dosimetry as well as in vivo-in vitro extrapolation (IVIVE) of in vitro